medusa-project/ideals/README.md

 ```
 Note: the index schema may change from time to time.
 Index schemas can't
 generally be changed in place, so a new index has to be created with the new
-schema, and then existing documents migrated into it.
-For the development index,
+schema, and then either existing documents migrated into it, or new documents
-instead of the above, you may prefer to have separate "blue" and "green"
+loaded into it.
+For the development index, you may prefer to have separate
-indexes and to switch back-and-forth between them as needed, like:
+"blue" and "green" indexes and to switch back-and-forth between them as needed:
 ```sh
 rails "elasticsearch:indexes:create[ideals_blue_development]"
 rails "elasticsearch:indexes:create_alias[ideals_blue_development,ideals_development]"
 ```
-Then when you need to create a new index, you switch to the "green" one:
+Then when you need to create a new index, you can switch to the "green" one and
+delete the blue one:
 ```sh
 rails "elasticsearch:indexes:create[ideals_green_development]"
 rails "elasticsearch:indexes:copy[ideals_blue_development,ideals_green_development]"